fraktalio/fmodel-ts/README.md

 // Create a repository for the events of all types const eventRepository = new EventRepository(supabaseClient);
-// Create an aggregate to handle the commands of all types! const aggregate: ApplicationAggregate = new EventSourcingLockingAggregate( decider, eventRepository,
+// Create an aggregate to handle the commands of all types! const aggregate: ApplicationAggregate = new EventSourcingAggregate( decider, eventRepository,
 );